xinjli/notes/docs/0x4-Artificial-Intelligence/0x40-Statistics/0x401-Frequentist.md

 #### 3.3.2.
 Best Unbiased Estimator
+There is no one "best MSE" estimator as the class of all estimators is too large (e.g: the estimator $\hat{\theta}=17$ cannot be beaten in MSE at $\theta=17$, but is terrible otherwise).

+One way to make it trackable is to limit the class of estimators to consider the unbiased estimators, under this assumption, we can only compare the variance to minimize MSE

 **Definition (unbiased best estimator)** An esitmator $W^*$ is a best unbiased estimator of $\tau(\theta)$ if it satisfies $E_\theta W^* = \tau(\theta)$ for all $\theta$.
 For any other estimator $W$ with $E_\theta(W) = \tau(\theta)$ we have for all $\theta$

 $$Var_{\theta} W^* \leq Var_{\theta} W$$

 $W^*$ is also called a *uniform minimum variance unbiased estimator*.

-Candidates of best estimators can be infinitely many, so it might be hard to verify that an estimator is the best one.
+Even within the class of unbiased estimators, candidates of best estimators can be infinitely many, so it might be hard to verify that an estimator is the best one.
 The following inequality can guarantee the found estimator is the best one

 **Theorem (Cramer-Rao Lower bound)** Let $X_1, ..., X_n$ be a sample of pdf $f(x|theta)$, and let $W(X)=W(X_1, ..., X_n)$ be any estimator satisfying